 Imagine a religion that embraces many different beliefs… including yours.

-We hope you will visit us this Sunday morning!
+We hope you will visit us Sunday August 25th morning!

 We are a theologically diverse congregation.
 Our shared worship is framed around our belief that how we live together - how we take care of each other and the earth - is critically important, and we strive to live our lives guided by compassion and a commitment to social justice.
 We also commit to each other that we will respect and support each person's sincere, responsible search for truth and meaning, and we recognize that this is an ever-evolving journey.
 We are an ethical and liberal religious community dedicated to promoting the ongoing search for truth and to affirming the inherent worth and dignity of every individual.